-Photos used to be the most favored type of post but video is currently doing really well in the Newsfeed.
+Photos used to be the most favored post type, but video is currently doing well in the newsfeed.
 I’ve been embedding the link instead of adding a separate photo with a link in the text.
-When you do this, you can customize the title text, the description of the post, as well as upload a new photo.
+When you do this, you can customize the title text the description of the post, as well as upload a new photo.

-Here’s an example that would not do well if I just dropped the link in Facebook.
-The image is too small and the title has strange characters in it.
+Here’s an example that would not do well if I just dropped the link on Facebook.
+The image is too small, and the title has strange characters.

 While it might be tempting to post only content about you and your company, you need to stay relevant in the eyes of your friends on Facebook.
-Create interesting posts about the seasons, sports events, or even holidays.
-You, of course, need to be aware of your brand message and make sure that your content isn’t too politically charged or religious based unless that fits what your overall message is.
+Create engaging posts about the seasons, sports events, or even holidays.
+You, of course, need to be aware of your brand message and make sure that your content isn’t too politically charged or religious-based unless that fits what your overall message is.

-Using the proper size images on Facebook is important so you get great visibility in the newsfeed and on mobile devices.
-Currently, images that are 940 pixels by 788 pixels are centered and preview well on Facebook.
+Using the proper size images on Facebook is essential to get excellent visibility in the newsfeed and on mobile devices.
+Currently, images that are 940 pixels by 788 pixels are centered and previewed well on Facebook.

 If you have your Instagram photos feed in as square images or use other sizes, they look okay on the Facebook Page but are different sizes in the newsfeed or on mobile.
 Embedded links pull through images and they look good on the Facebook page but are smaller on mobile devices.

-Adding branding to your graphics in the form of your logo, website URL, or phone number is important for helping people find you.
-Your image will hopefully be shared off your Facebook page and this will help more people find your Facebook page and business on the web.
-You can even add a call to action on the photo such as Questions?
-Call as at 1-800-Best-Tip or email us atinfo@BestTip.com for more information.
+Adding branding to your graphics in the form of your logo, website URL, or phone number is essential for helping people find you.
+Your image will hopefully be shared off your Facebook page, and this will help more people find your Facebook page and business on the web.
+You can even add a call to action on the photo, such as Questions?
+Call us at 1-800-Best-Tip or email us atinfo@BestTip.com for more information.

 That’s why it’s even more important to keep those best practices of relevance, calls-to-action, and value proposition in mind, in addition to the distraction factor, when creating Facebook ads.”